 So you’ve finally decided to start saving for retirement.
-The good news: It’s never too late to start.
+The good news: it’s never too late to start.
 The bad news: Your employer offers a paltry savings plan, or worse, none at all.

 Retirement planning can be fulfilling when you’ve got a solid plan in place, but frustrating when the career you’ll look to retire from in 10 to 20 years’ time doesn’t give back much in the way of savings.
-Many companies offer the standard 401(k), but do a poor job of matching what money you contribute to the fund.
-Unfortunately, employers of the stingy kind who don’t provide a retirement plan (or health insurance, or good salaries, for that matter) are a dime a dozen.
+Many companies offer the standard 401(k), but do a poor job of matching money you contribute to the fund.
+Unfortunately, employers of the stingy kind who don’t provide a retirement plan (or health insurance or good salaries, for that matter) are a dime a dozen.

-What is the Best Retirement Plan?
+What Is the Best Retirement Plan?

 The Individual Retirement Account

 A list of the best retirement savings plans wouldn’t be complete without the inimitable IRA.
-IRAs are all about the tax benefits and come in two main varieties: Traditional and Roth.
+IRAs are all about the tax benefits and come in two main varieties: traditional and Roth.

 To recap — no taxes are paid on money invested in a traditional IRA until after withdrawal.
 With a Roth IRA, it’s the opposite.
 Here, you’ll be taxed first when depositing, but not when withdrawing.
 Another specific difference with the Roth version is that you won’t be penalized for the pre-59 1/2 withdrawal rule, but only for taking out contributions.
 Withdraw interest early, and there’s no fee.